Here’s a list of the most commonly asked questions that cross my path.

 How many pen names do you have?

-Most of my books are written as Tymber Dalton, my real name is Lesli Richardson and I write and self-pub as that.
+While I’m better known as Tymber Dalton, my real name is Lesli Richardson and I write and self-pub as that.
 I have two books with Siren as Macy Largo, and one as Tessa Monroe, but they were all re-released as Tymber Dalton.

 Are you really poly/into BDSM?